derekatdwtech/open-source-articles/CONTRIBUTING.md

 1. Create a branch from the `master` branch with the pattern `edit/<MY ARTICLE NAME>`.
 2. Make your edits to the file in question and commit the branch.
 3. Open a pull request to the `master` branch for review.
-    1. Commit messages for edits might look like the follwing `(sports): Edit by Derek Williams, <title of article>`
+    1. Commit messages for edits might look like the following `(sports): Edit by Derek Williams, <title of article>`
 4. Once approved you can merge the pull request.
 All edits are visible to end users for integrity of the journalism.
 It's a users right to understand what has been updated.

 ## Editing Core (non-article) files.